-Eurobodalla is currently enjoying significant creative arts infrastructure development, with the Basil Sellers Exhibition Centre under construction and the Batemans Bay Regional Aquatic, Arts and Leisure Centre entering the design phase.
+Eurobodalla is currently enjoying significant creative arts infrastructure development, with the Basil Sellers Exhibition Centre under construction, the Narooma School of Arts Inc. developing plans for arts infrastructure in the south of the shire, and the Batemans Bay Regional Aquatic, Arts and Leisure Centre entering the design phase.
 These facilities will be a game changers for our creative arts landscape, enabling our community to own and experience high quality, industry standard arts facilities, inclusions and programming opportunities.